atotocz/docker-nginx-php-stack/README.md

 # ...
 ```

-- If you would like to add something to supervisor configuration (consumers etc.), create file called `supervisord.conf` in your project root:
+- If you would like to add something to supervisor configuration (consumers etc.), create file called `supervisord.conf` in your project root or in `.docker` directory:

 ```
 # contents of file supervisord.conf